The Detector class#

 As described in the introduction, the main goal of this package is to simulate the antineutrino flux emitted by spent nuclear fuel (SNF) casks.
 This is done using two main classes: Spectrum and Cask, which are defined in the snf_simulations.spec and snf_simulations.cask modules, respectively.

-Once we’ve created a Cask object, we can use the get_total_spectrum method to create a Spectrum object representing the combined antineutrino spectrum from all isotopes in the cask.
+Once we’ve created a Cask object, we can use the get_total_spectrum method to create a Spectrum object representing the combined antineutrino spectrum from all isotopes in the cask:

 from snf_simulations.cask import Cask